-(a) Permit application requirements.
-No owner or developer shall be approved for or perform any development activities on a site without first meeting the applicable requirements, restrictions, and criteria of this chapter prior to commencing the proposed activity.
-Unless specifically excluded by this chapter, any landowner or developer desiring a permit for a development activity shall submit to the stormwater management department documentation showing compliance with this chapter.
+- (a) Permit application requirements.
+No owner or developer shall be approved for or perform any development activities on a site where an area of special flood hazard or area of future-conditions flood hazard is located without first meeting the applicable requirements, restrictions, and criteria of this chapter prior to commencing the proposed activity.
+Unless specifically excluded by this article, any landowner or developer desiring a permit for a development activity shall submit to the environmental management department documentation showing compliance with this article. - (b) Floodplain management plan requirements.
+A floodplain management plan shall be required for all projects with development activities within, either partially or completely, an area of special flood hazard or an area of future-conditions flood hazard.
+The plan shall include the following items: - (1) Site plan drawn to scale, which includes but is not limited to: - a.
+Existing and proposed elevations of the area in question and the nature, location and dimensions of existing and/or proposed structures, earthen fill placement, amount and location of excavation material, and storage of materials or equipment;

-- (b) Floodplain management plan requirements.
-A floodplain management plan shall be required for all projects with development activities within, either partially or completely, an area of special flood hazard.
-The plan shall include the following items: - (1) Site plan drawn to scale, which includes but is not limited to: - Existing and proposed elevations of the area in question and the nature, location and dimensions of existing and/or proposed structures, earthen fill placement, amount and location of excavation material, and storage of materials or equipment; - For all proposed structures, spot ground elevations at building comers and 20-foot or smaller intervals along the foundation footprint, or one-foot contour elevations throughout the building site; - c.
+- b.
+For all proposed structures, spot ground elevations at building corners and 20-foot or smaller intervals along the foundation footprint, or one-foot contour elevations throughout the building site; - c.
 Proposed locations of water supply, sanitary sewer, and utilities; - d.
 Proposed locations of drainage and stormwater management facilities; - e.
 Proposed grading plan; - f.
 Base flood elevations and future-conditions flood elevations; - g.
 Boundaries of the base flood floodplain and future-conditions floodplain; - h.
 If applicable, the location of the floodway; and - i.
-Certification of the above by a registered professional engineer or surveyor. - (2) Building and foundation design detail, including but not limited to: - Elevation in relation to mean sea level (or highest adjacent grade) of the lowest floor, including basement, of all proposed structures; - b.
+Certification of the above by a licensed professional engineer or surveyor. - (2) Building and foundation design detail, including but not limited to: - a.
+Elevation in relation to mean sea level (or highest adjacent grade) of the lowest floor, including basement, of all proposed structures; - b.
 Elevation in relation to mean sea level to which any nonresidential structure will be floodproofed; - c.
-Certification that any proposed nonresidential floodproofed structure meets the criteria in section 104-87(b)(2); - d.
-For enclosures below the base flood elevation, location and total net area of foundation openings are required in section 104-87(a)5; and - e.
-Design plans certified by a registered professional engineer or architect for all proposed structures. - (3) Description, based on engineering calculations or modeling, of the extent to which any watercourse will be altered or relocated as a result of the proposed development; - (4) Hard copies and digital files of computer models, if any, copies of work maps, comparison of pre- and post-development conditions base flood elevations, future-conditions flood elevations, flood protection elevations.
-Special flood hazard areas and regulatory floodway widths, flood profiles and all other computations and other information similar to that presented in the FIS; - (5) Copies of all applicable state and federal permits necessary for proposed development; and, - (6) All appropriate certifications required under this chapter.
+Certification that any proposed nonresidential floodproofed structure meets the criteria in section 104-87(b)(2); and - d.
+For enclosures below the base flood elevation, location and total net area of flood openings as required in section 104-87(a)5. - (3) Description of the extent to which any watercourse will be altered or relocated as a result of the proposed development; - (4) Hard copies and digital files of computer models, if any, copies of work maps, comparison of pre- and post-development conditions base flood elevations, future-conditions flood elevations, flood protection elevations, special flood hazard areas and regulatory floodways, flood profiles and all other computations and other information similar to that presented in the FIS; - (5) Copies of all applicable state and federal permits necessary for proposed development, including but not limited to permits required by Section 404 of the Federal Water Pollution Control Act, Amendments of 1972, 33 U.S.C.
+1334; and, - (6) All appropriate certifications required under this chapter.